 The value of items – using Backpack.tf

 When you get your hands on your first item it can be hard to start trading with it if you don’t know it’s value.
-Backpack.tf is the place to be if you want to find the value of a item, here you can search on pretty much any item in the game and then the community have made price suggestion for the item.
-Great tool to find out the value of items, I usually check the suggested value and also see what other’s are buying and selling the item for (you can make buy/sell listings on backpack.tf) then you’ll get a pretty good idea of the value.
+Backpack.tf is the place to be if you want to find out the value of a item, here you can search on pretty much any item in the game and then the community have made price suggestion for the item.
+Great tool to find out the value of your items, I usually first check the suggested value of a item and then also check what other’s are buying & selling the item for (you can make buy/sell listings on backpack.tf) that will get you a pretty good idea of what the value is.

-Just beware that these are only price suggestions, they are generally speaking accurate but some price suggestions can be out of date and hasn’t been updated for a year or so.
+Just beware that these are only price suggestions, they are often accurate but some price suggestions can be out of date and hasn’t been updated for a year or so.

 You will also notice that some items are painted.
-Paint is a item you can apply to many of the hats to change the colour of it.
-What backpack.tf likes to do is it likes to display the value of painted hats as the hats value + the paints value, rarely will people pay more for painted items, so you shouldn’t either, unless you want the item in that specific colour.
+Paint is a item you can apply to many of the hats and cosmetics to change the colour of it.
+What backpack.tf likes to do is it likes to display the value of painted hats as the hats value + the paints value, people will very rarely pay more for painted items, so you shouldn’t either, unless you want the item in that specific colour.

 TF2 Trading Sites

-Here I’ll list some of the best trading sites you should know about when starting to trade in TF2.
+Here I’ll list some of the biggest trading sites you should know about when starting to trade in TF2.
 I am going to quickly mention a few and introduce them for you.